Ay1tsMe/minimalWebsite/tuxtower/content/blog/wheelchair.md

 }

 ```
 I had to change this logic to use the X, Y and Z values received over USB.
-I used the example Joystick sketch as a base from the USB Host Shield 2.0 Library inorder to recieve the integer values from x,y,z and incorporated it into the wheelchair code.
-Because we are elimanating the ASCII Serial bridge and receiving the raw integers straight from the joystick, there was not much work to be done other than removing the ASCII conversion code and using the raw integers as the joystick values.
+I used the example Joystick sketch as a base from the USB Host Shield 2.0 Library in-order to receive the integer values from x,y,z and incorporated it into the wheelchair code.
+Because we are eliminating the ASCII Serial bridge and receiving the raw integers straight from the joystick, there was not much work to be done other than removing the ASCII conversion code and using the raw integers as the joystick values.
 All the code which calculate the motor speeds can remain the same.
 Here is the example of how it works:

 #### New Wheelchair Code
 ```C